The Ultimate Guide to Asset Management Software & Tracking Solutions

 Scanners & Mobile Apps

-Now you’re upgrading from a clipboard or spreadsheet, you’ll need a device to record information for your items every time they are inspected or audited.
+If you’re upgrading from a clipboard or spreadsheet, you’ll need a device to record information for your items every time they are inspected or audited.
 There are two options.
-A specialist hand-held scanner or using an app on a smartphone or tablet.
+A specialist handheld scanner or using an app on a smartphone or tablet.

 Some solutions will have a standard app that uploads to their software.
 Often the best option is an app tailored to your data collection requirements.